 In the next 16 parts, we will describe how to install the numerous site systems roles available in SCCM 2012 R2 and SCCM 1511.
 Role installation order is not important, you can install roles independently of others.

-In this part, we will describe how to perform a SCCM 2012 or SCCM 1511 distribution point installation.
+In this part, we will describe how to perform an SCCM distribution point installation.

 I saw a lot of posts recently on the Technet forum which leads me to think that there’s a lack of documentation explaining this.

 Several distribution points can provide better access to available software, updates, and operation systems.
-A local Distribution Point also prevents the installation thought the WAN.
+A local Distribution Point also prevents the installation through the WAN.